sablier-labs/docs/docs/contracts/v2/reference/core/interfaces/interface.ISablierV2Lockup.md

 - This function will attempt to call a hook on either the sender or the recipient, depending upon who the `msg.sender` is, and if the resolved address is a contract.
 Requirements:
+- The call must not be a delegate call.
 - `streamId` must point to an active lockup stream.
-- `msg.sender` must be either the sender or the recipient of the stream (also known as the owner of the NFT).
 - The lockup stream must be cancelable.
-- The call must not be a delegate call.
+- `msg.sender` must be either the sender or the recipient of the stream (a.k.a the owner of the NFT).

 ```solidity
 function cancel(uint256 streamId) external;